 CONTINENTAL Contact series tires ($35-37/ea) offer a choice of good city treads combined with excellent puncture-resistance.

 Thinking about studded tires?
 Those can be a great option, but can limit you flexibility on clear and plowed roads.
-For more, click here.
+We'll review some studded tires shortly.

 - SPLASH PROTECTION: Fenders